cdgmstrctlr/altirra-enhanced-anticmode67/README.md

 It should be possible to set CHACTL and GRACTL in a display list interrupt and have both "classic" modes 6/7 and enhanced modes 6/7 stacked vertically on the display at the same time if desired.

 Here is an example Atari BASIC program that displays 15 individually colored background squares (character values are spaces) plus the screen background color for a total 16 colors using luma shift for the 7 additional colors.
-It also displays the color selector value in hex as the foreground character in each square.
+It also displays the color selector value in hex as the foreground character in each square and shows 5 player solid bars alongside the playfield graphics.

 ```
-10 GRAPHICS 18:POKE 755,26:POKE 53277,8
+10 GRAPHICS 18:POKE 755,26:POKE 53277,8:POKE 623,17
 20 FOR I=704 TO 712:READ C:POKE I,C:NEXT I
 30 SC=PEEK(88)+256*PEEK(89)
 40 FOR I=0 TO 8:READ CC,C:POKE SC+I*2,CC:POKE SC+1+I*2,C*16+(I<>0)*11-(CC=120)*10:NEXT I
 50 FOR I=0 TO 8:READ CC,C:POKE SC+40+I*2,CC:POKE SC+41+I*2,C*16+5:NEXT I
+60 FOR I=0 TO 3:POKE 53248+I,120+I*8:POKE 53261+I,255:NEXT I
+70 POKE 53265,255:FOR I=0 TO 3:POKE 53252+I,152+I*2:NEXT I
 100 GOTO 100
 1000 DATA 48,180,98,14,146,68,242,226,0
 1010 DATA 144,11,17,1,18,2,19,3,120,0,120,0,20,4,21,5,16,0